jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Today we're going from the Industrial Age (1760-1969) to the Internet Age (1970-).
 It can be hard to appreciate all the transformations.
 There's a lot to think about when civilization's entire way of life upgrades to new technology.
 I've been thinking about our technological evolution for years and only now have a grasp.

 Improving our technology is hard work, but at least we understand how to do research and development.
 Upgrading politics isn't so straightforward.
-Evolving new policies, politics, and philosophies usually happen with public uprisings, civil wars, or revolutions.
+Evolving new cultures, policies, and philosophies usually happen with public uprisings, civil wars, or revolutions.

 I want to help you understand your importance in our political evolution.
 Getting you in the game is the fastest way to evolve.
 And it's much more peaceful to too.